-- In some cases, transferring assets to a trust will mean you no longer have relationship property rights which you would have had otherwise - If relationship property is transferred to a family trust, the court has the power to compensate an aggrieved spouse or partner who has been disadvantaged by the trust arrangement - Under section 182 of the Family Proceedings Act 1980, if a married couple divorces, the court can rewrite a trust they had set up before or during their marriage - this applies also to civil union couples but not to de facto couples, and - A former spouse or partner may have a claim based on contribution made to a trust property, for example, redecoration, gardening or other improvements, and the courts may award compensation for contributions made.
+- In some cases, transferring assets to a trust will mean you no longer have relationship property rights which you would have had otherwise - If relationship property is transferred to a family trust, the court has the power to compensate an aggrieved spouse or partner who has been disadvantaged by the trust arrangement - Under section 182 of the Family Proceedings Act 1980, if a married couple divorces, the court can rewrite a trust they had set up before or during their marriage - this applies also to civil union couples but not to de facto couples, and - A former spouse or partner may have a claim based on contributions made to a trust property, for example, redecoration, gardening or other improvements, and the courts may award compensation for contributions made. - The Law Commission is currently reviewing the law relating to relationship property.
+Some of these rules could change in the future.